Gochujang Cucumber Salad (Oi Muchim)

 About Gochujang Cucumber Salad

 It is quite popular in Korean restaurants and is often served as a side dish (banchan) with steamed rice and Korean mains.
+The good news is that making it at home is super easy.
+You need a few simple pantry ingredients and absolutely no cooking skills to bring it together.

 You can customize the quantity of the ingredients to suit your taste buds.
 Make the salad spicier by adding more gochujang or sweeter by increasing the amount of honey or sugar.
+The quantity I have mentioned in the post is how I like it: mildly spiced but loaded with flavors.

 Ingredients

 You can also use sugar or brown sugar instead of honey.
+If rice vinegar is unavailable, then you can use white vinegar.

 To Garnish – Garnish the salad with toasted sesame seeds and green onions or cilantro.
+You can also sprinkle some Korean red chili flakes or regular chili flakes on top for a nice pop of color.

 You will also need regular white salt.

-How To Make Gochujang Cucumber Salad
+How To Make Korean Cucumber Salad

 Prepare The Cucumbers